 Uplink power control determines a power for PUSCH, PUCCH, SRS, and PRACH transmissions.

-A UE does not expect to simultaneously maintain more than four pathloss estimates per serving cell for all PUSCH/PUCCH/SRS transmissions as described in Subcaluses 7.1.1, 7.2.1, and 7.3.1.
+A UE does not expect to simultaneously maintain more than four pathloss estimates per serving cell for all PUSCH/PUCCH/SRS transmissions as described in Subclauses 7.1.1, 7.2.1, and 7.3.1.